NEARLab-MedicalRobotics/CVs/README.md

 <h1> NEARLab - Medical Robotics </h1>

-This repo stores the resumees of the members of NEARLab - Medical Robotics Section.The processing of personal data is authorized according to EU Regulation 679/2016 or according to the reader's local regulations if not in the EU.
+This repo stores the resumees of the members of NEARLab - Medical Robotics Section.
+The processing of personal data is authorized according to EU Regulation 679/2016 or according to the reader's local regulations if not in the EU.

 ***
 <p align="center"> Visit the website for more detailed info about the researchers </p>